shane-baker-oropeza/The-Helpdesk-Deception-11-08-25/README.md

 - I continued to search under the `DeviceProcessEvents` table, but I added a couple of query strings to narrow it down.

-- I added the `FileName` contains "who" and I also wanted the query to project the `InitiatingProcessCreationTime` column.
+- I added the `ProcessCommandLine` contains "who".

-- The `FileName` that was generated was `whoami.exe`.

 - I then proceeded to the specific time of the very first attempt and found the timestamp of `2025-10-09T12:52:14.3135459Z`.